Yahoo Mail: 2011–2021

+2022–present

+In 2022, updates to the Yahoo Mail mobile app added tools to help manage receipts, gift cards, and subscriptions.
+AI-based additions in 2023 included a feature that automates tracking coupon codes and credits for online shopping, as well as updates to search suggestions, message summaries and AI writing assistance.
+In 2024, updates to the desktop interface added more AI-based features, including a "priority inbox" tab with automatically generated summaries of important messages and automated suggestions of next actions based on message contents.

+In February 2025, Yahoo aired its first Super Bowl ad since 2002, in which Bill Murray invited viewers to contact him at his Yahoo Mail email address (billhimself@yahoo.com).
+The address received nearly 150,000 emails in the first two hours after broadcast.
+In June 2025, Yahoo Mail introduced a "Catch Up" feature that provides AI-generated summaries and email previews and prompts users to choose to delete or retain each one.
+As part of the feature's launch, Yahoo Mail collaborated with streetwear brand Anti Social Social Club on an apparel release.

 User interface

 As many as three web interfaces were available at any given time.
 The traditional "Yahoo!
 Mail Classic" preserved the availability of their original 1997 interface until July 2013 in North America.
 A 2005 version included a new Ajax interface, drag-and-drop, improved search, keyboard shortcuts, address auto-completion, and tabs.
 However, other features were removed, such as column widths and one click delete-move-to-next.
 In October 2010, Yahoo! released a beta version of Yahoo!
 Mail, which included improvements to performance, search, and Facebook integration.
 In May 2011, this became the default interface.
-Their current Webmail interface was introduced in 2017.
+The current Webmail interface was introduced in 2024.

 Spam policy

 Yahoo!
 Mail is often used by spammers to provide a "remove me" email address.
 Often, these addresses are used to verify the recipient's address, thus opening the door for more spam.

 Yahoo! does not tolerate this practice and terminates accounts connected with spam-related activities without warning, causing spammers to lose access to any other Yahoo! services connected with their ID under the Terms of Service.
 Additionally, Yahoo! stresses that its servers are based in California and any spam-related activity which uses its servers could potentially violate that state's anti-spam laws.

 In February 2006, Yahoo! announced its decision (along with AOL) to give some organizations the option to "certify" mail by paying up to one cent for each outgoing message, allowing the mail in question to bypass inbound spam filters.
+Few mailers used it and, Goodmail, the company running the certification process, shut down in 2011.